-Then about 650 BC iron was introduced into England by a people called the Celts and the first swords were made.
+Then about 650 BC iron was introduced into Britain by a people called the Celts and the first swords were made.
 Warfare was common during the Iron Age and many hill forts (fortified settlements) were built at that time.
 (Although there were also many open villages and farms).

 The Celts fought from horses or light wooden chariots.
 They threw spears and fought with swords.
-The Celts had wooden shields and some wore chainmail. n Most of the Celts were farmers although were also many skilled craftsmen.
+The Celts had wooden shields and some wore chainmail.
+Most of the Celts were farmers although were also many skilled craftsmen.
 Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers, and potters.
 Celtic craftsmen also made elaborate jewelry of gold and precious stones.

 Furthermore, objects like swords and shields were often finely decorated.
 The Celts decorated metal goods with enamel.
 The Celts also knew how to make glass and they made glass beads.
 The Celts grew crops in rectangular fields.
 They raised pigs, sheep, and cattle.
 They stored grain in pits lined with stone or wicker and sealed with clay.
 The Celts also brewed beer from barley.

 In 55 BC Julius Caesar led an expedition to Britain.
 Caesar returned in 54 BC.
 Both times he defeated the Celts but he did not stay.
 Both times the Romans withdrew after the Celts agreed to pay an annual tribute.
 The Romans invaded Britain again in 43 AD under Emperor Claudius.
 The Roman invasion force consisted of about 20,000 legionaries and about 20,000 auxiliary soldiers from the provinces of the Roman Empire.
 Aulus Plautius led them.

 The Romans landed somewhere in Southeast England (the exact location is unknown) and quickly prevailed against the Celtic army.
 The Celts could not match the discipline and training of the Roman army.
 A battle was fought on the River Medway, ending in Celtic defeat and withdrawal.
 The Romans chased them over the River Thames into Essex and within months of landing in Britain, the Romans had captured the Celtic hill fort on the site of Colchester.